 Most cannabis users are familiar with the idea that indicas cause a relaxing body high while sativas give energy and induce more psychoactive effects.
 Outdoor gardeners and indoor horticulturalists alike may think of sativas as taller, thinner plants and indicas as shorter, bushier ones.
 However, nearly all cannabis varieties in the U.S. today are hybrids, many with somewhat mysterious parentages due to decades of marijuana prohibition.
-During that period, growers frequently cross-pollinated cannabis plants while selectively breeding for higher levels of THC.
-At the same time, advances in the cultivation and production of unfertilized female flowers helped drive THC levels up and up.
+During that period, growers frequently cross-pollinated cannabis plants while selectively breeding for higher levels of

 “The original name of Cannabis indica was applied to something that looks nothing like what people commonly call indica today.”

 — Dr. Ethan Russo

 According to Dr. Ethan Russo, who works as the director of research and development at the International Cannabis and Cannabinoids Institute,

 Russo further points out that a plant’s appearance—its height, structure, or leaf shape—doesn’t necessarily predict its chemical makeup or intended effects.
 A 2015 study looking at the chemical compounds in 494 flower and 170

 Moving beyond traditional terms for cannabis types will require a little more work for both brands and consumers.
 As Russo explains, “What consumers really need to know is what’s in the material they're purchasing, [namely] the cannabinoid content and the terpenoid content."
 When it comes to determining whether that flower you bought will leave you feeling uplifted or relaxed, these compounds are far more predictive than the loose categories of indica and sativa.